-Deferred taxation arising from: in excess of disposal of toll fee collection right of toll bridges Withholding income tax HK\$ million Fair value adjustment on business combination (note 18) HK\$ million Total HK\$ million At 1 January 2014 11 2 13 Acquisition of subsidiaries (note 30) (1) 8 7 Credited to profit or loss (note 12(a)) - (5) (5) At 31 December 2014 (1) 6 2 8 15 At 1 January 2015 Credited to profit or loss (1) 6 2 8 15 (note 12(a)) - - (1) - (1) At 31 December 2015 (1) 6 1 8 14
+Deferred taxation arising from: in excess of Consideration receivable on disposal of toll fee collection right of toll bridges HK\$ million Withholding income tax HK\$ million Fair value adjustment on business combination (note 17) HK\$ million Total HK\$ million

+At 1 January 2015 Credited to profit or loss (1) 6 2 8 15

+(note 11(a)) (1) (1)

+At 31 December 2015 (1) 6 1 8 14

+At 1 January 2016 Credited to profit or loss (1) 6 1 8 14

+(note 11(a)) (1) (1) (2)

+At 31 December 2016 (2) 6 - 8 12

-2015 HK\$ million 2014 HK\$ million Net deferred tax asset recognised in the consolidated statement of financial position (1) (1) Net deferred tax liabilities recognised in the consolidated statement of financial position 15 16 14 15
+2016 HK\$ million 2015 HK\$ million

+Net deferred tax asset recognised in the consolidated statement of financial position Net deferred tax liabilities recognised in the consolidated statement of (2) (1)

+financial position 14 15

+12 14

-26 Employee retirement benefits
+25 Employee retirement benefits

 The Group's employees employed under the jurisdiction of the Hong Kong Employment Ordinance participate in the Group's Mandatory Provident Fund Scheme (the "MPF Scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance (the "MPFO").
 The MPF Scheme is a defined contribution retirement plan administered by an independent trustee.
-Under the MPF Scheme, the Group and the employees are each required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of HK\$30,000.
+Under the MPF Scheme, the Group and the employees are each required to make monthly contributions to the plan at 5% of the employees' monthly relevant income (subject to a cap of monthly relevant income of HK\$30,000).
 Such contributions to the MPF Scheme vest immediately.
 In addition to the abovementioned minimum contribution, the Group provides certain voluntary top-up benefits to employees participating in the MPF Scheme, subject to a vesting scale.
 The portion of the employer's contributions to which the employees are not entitled and which has been forfeited can be used by the Group to reduce the future contributions.
 No forfeited contributions were utilised during the current year and the prior year.
 Furthermore, long-time employees of Citistore (Hong Kong) Limited, an indirect wholly-owned subsidiary of the Company, receive the benefit of contributions under the Occupational Retirement Schemes Ordinance ("ORSO") due to historical factors.